bleroy/3d-junkyard/Decent800/readme.md

 Once the stabilizers are assembled, you can put them in their respective places on the top side of the PCB.
 Insert the bottom, non-threaded part first, try to lay the stabilizer's surface flat on the PCB, and push the top threaded part into place.
 This usually moves the other end a bit, so make sure both ends are properly inserted all the way into the holes in the PCB.

 Turn the PCB over.
 Position one of the small washers around each of the screw holes for the stabilizers and secure it with a screw.

-### Solder the connector

-The 24-pin angled header needs to be soldered before assembling the switches because the solder points will be between the PCB and the plate.
-That will make some switch solder points a little more difficult as they will be partially under the pins.

-Solder the 24-pin angled header under the PCB (solder on the top of the PCB, header under).
-Make sure to leave enough space between the PCB and the pins.

 ### Mount the switches onto the plate